Dimensional crossover of bound complexes in a two-species Bose-Hubbard lattice: Correlations and dynamics: Equilibrium phases and correlations

 We begin by considering a 1D lattice of $L_x =16$ sites with open boundary conditions.
-The resulting phase diagram is presented in Fig.~\ref{pdiag1d}(a), where we map the system's behavior by calculating the binding energy $E_b$ in the $U_{AB}/U$ vs $U/J_x$ plane.
+The resulting phase diagram is presented in Fig.~\ref{pdiag1d}(a), where we map the system's behavior by calculating the binding energy $E_b$ in the $U_{AB}/U$ versus $U/J_x$ plane.
 The tetramer region is located underneath the white dash-dotted line in Fig.~\ref{pdiag1d}(a), where $E_b < 0$ holds.
 As shown in Fig.~\ref{pdiag1d}(d1) (triangular marker), the tetramer is characterized by a highly localized one-body density, $\rho^{(1)}_{i,\sigma}$.
-As $U/J_x$ increases, the tetramer region in the phase diagram progressively contracts, and in the strong intraspecies interaction limit it exists only as a narrow corridor around $U_{AB}/U \approx -1$ [see Fig.~\ref{pdiag1d}(a)].
+As $U/J_x$ increases, the tetramer region in the phase diagram progressively contracts, and in the strong intraspecies interaction limit, it exists only as a narrow corridor around $U_{AB}/U \approx -1$ [see Fig.~\ref{pdiag1d}(a)].

-To distinguish between the weakly- and strongly-correlated dimer phases outside the tetramer region, we analyze the interspecies entanglement entropy, $S_{\mathrm{N}}$ [Fig.~\ref{pdiag1d}(b)]. \textit{Weakly-correlated dimer phase}.---This phase is characterized by a low entanglement entropy, $S_{\mathrm{N}}$, and a positive binding energy ($E_b > 0$).
+To distinguish between the weakly and strongly correlated dimer phases outside the tetramer region, we analyze the interspecies entanglement entropy, $S_{\mathrm{N}}$ [Fig.~\ref{pdiag1d}(b)]. \textit{Weakly correlated dimer phase}: This phase is characterized by a low entanglement entropy, $S_{\mathrm{N}}$, and a positive binding energy ($E_b > 0$).
 It occupies the low-$U/J_x$ regime and is bounded by the solid green line and dashed white line in the top-left corner of Fig.~\ref{pdiag1d}(a), typically existing in the weak-interaction regime.
-The corresponding one-body density profile is relatively delocalized [Fig.~\ref{pdiag1d}(d2), circular marker]. \textit{Strongly-correlated dimer phase.}--- As $U/J_x$ increases, the system undergoes a crossover into a strongly-correlated dimer state.
+The corresponding one-body density profile is relatively delocalized [Fig.~\ref{pdiag1d}(d2), circular marker]. \textit{Strongly correlated dimer phase}: As $U/J_x$ increases, the system undergoes a crossover into a strongly correlated dimer state.
 Although the binding energy remains positive ($E_b > 0$), this phase is distinguished by a significant increase in $S_{\mathrm{N}}$.
 The associated one-body density, $\rho^{(1)}_{i,\sigma}$, exhibits two well-separated spatial peaks, corresponding to the center-of-mass positions of two distinct dimers [Fig.~\ref{pdiag1d}(d3)] in our 1D chain.

 Given that the entanglement entropy varies smoothly, we pinpoint the crossover boundary by examining the curvature of $S_{\mathrm{N}}$.
 Specifically, we analyze the derivative $\partial S_{\mathrm{N}} / \partial (U/J_x)$, which exhibits a characteristic concave structure [Fig.~\ref{pdiag1d}(c)].
 We define the crossover point as the maximum of this derivative.
 The region where $\partial^{2} S_{\mathrm{N}} / \partial (U/J_x)^{2} > 0$ (to the left of the maximum) corresponds to the weakly entangled dimer phase, while $\partial^{2} S_{\mathrm{N}} / \partial (U/J_x)^{2} < 0$ (to the right of the maximum) identifies the strongly entangled dimer phase.
 Note that for a maximally entangled state, $S_{\mathrm{N}}^{\,\max} = \ln \binom{L_x + N_{\sigma} -1}{N_{\sigma}} \approx 4.91$.
 The classification scheme for various phases is summarized in Table~\ref{tab:summary}.